kevinfarrugia/react-recipes/recipes/property-pattern.md

 # The `property` pattern for callbacks

+## The gist

 When each item in a set of components emits some event, use the `property` pattern to know from which item the event originates, all the while passing a common callback function, instead of creating several separate, item-bound callbacks.

-## Motivation
+## The motivation

 A common scenario is to have lists of items with actions associated to each item.
 A typical example is the infamous _To Do List_, where you have a checkbox next to each item to mark it as _done_.

-When you need to change the state in response to an action triggered by an item, you'll quickly find yourself in a bind (te-hee) — technically, you'll need to pass a separate callback function to each item so that you can later tell which item is the source of the action.
+When you need to change the state in the parent component in response to an action triggered by one of its children, you'll quickly find yourself in a bind (te-hee) — technically, you'll need to pass a separate callback function to each item so that you can later tell which item is the source of the action.

-In fact, [the recommendation from the React docs](https://reactjs.org/docs/handling-events.html) is to `bind` the callback function to each item separately.
+In fact, [the React docs recommend](https://reactjs.org/docs/handling-events.html) `bind`-ing the callback function to each item separately.
 It's a bit like Oprah going [_you get a callback! you get a callback!_](https://www.youtube.com/watch?v=hcJAWKdawuM):

 ```jsx
 class List extends React.Component {